 The report reassessed states according to whether they have taken positive, negative, or no action to improve codes.
 It found many of those with strong building code systems in place have made their updates to the most recent model codes and, in some cases, passed legislation to further strengthen protections.

 Florida was called a “leader in building code safety,” with IBHS citing the state’s progress in adopting the 2012 editions of the International Building Code (IBC) and International Residential Code (IRC) with region-specific amendments as the 2013 Florida Building Code (FBC).
-(The projected effective date
+(The projected effective date is March 2014.)

 However, the report said North Carolina has taken legislative and regulatory actions to weaken its code requirements.
 In 2012, the state passed a law lengthening the adoption cycle of code changes from three to six years.
 IBHS argues the same legislation weakens local enforcement of the code, while separate action by the North Carolina Building Code Commission will weaken wall bracing provisions in coastal hurricane-prone regions